-Whaling first began in Lahaina in the 1820’s when over 100 ships per year would rest in the Hawaiian port.
-Sea captains, who spent year-long voyages harvesting whale blubber and whale bone at sea, would rest their ships and crews in Maui on their journeys back to mainland America.
-Here on this stunning island, the whalers would increase their whaling stores by preying on the dozens of whales passing by the waters of Lahaina on their migratory paths.
-The crews would restock their provisions in Lahaina and attempt to recruit new sailors and romance Hawaiian women before the final leg of their journey back to the mainland.
+Whaling in Lahaina started in the 1820’s when over 100 ships annually would visit this port.
+Captains on year-long whale hunts would rest their crews in Maui on their journeys back to America.
+But whaling ships would also prey on the dozens of whales passing by the waters of Lahaina.
+Crews would restock provisions in Lahaina and recruit new sailors.
+They would even romance Hawaiian women before their journey back to the mainland.

-By the 1850’s nearly 400 ships annually made their port in Lahaina.
-The busiest season on record was 1846 when a total of 734 whaling ships came through Lahaina in a single year.
-In just a few decades, the thriving city became known as the whaling capital of the world.
+By the 1850’s nearly 400 ships annually made port in Lahaina.
+The busiest season on record was 1846 when a total of 734 whaling ships came through Lahaina.
+In just a few decades, the thriving town became the whaling capital of the world.

 The 19th century practices of whaling were wasteful and crude.
-Crews would strip whales of their bones and blubber, often throwing the carcasses back in the ocean to decompose.
-Whales were hunted largely because of the oil extracted from their thick blubber when their meaty skin was boiled.
-This liquid was used as fuel in oil lamps, an additive to soaps, industrial machinery lubricant and even mixed in margarine.
+Crews would strip whales of their bones and blubber, throwing carcasses back into the ocean to decompose.
+Ships hunted whales largely for the oil from extracted from boiling their blubber.
+People used this oil as lamp fuel, a soap additive, industrial machinery lubricant and an ingredient in margarine.

 The strong and relatively flexible nature of the whale bone made it a popular precursor to plastic.
-Whale bone and teeth were once used for items such as: chess pieces, umbrellas, toys, piano keys as well as antiquated items like ladies’ stiff corsets, skirt hoops, men’s collar stays, buggy whips and even some early forms of typewriters.
+Whale bone and teeth were once used for items such as: chess pieces, umbrellas, piano keys and much more.

-The decades of whaling in Maui slaughtered sperm and right whales that numbered in the thousands.
-However, after nearly half a century of rampant whaling in Maui, several factors led to a steady decline in the industry.
-The California Gold Rush, which kicked off in 1849, inspired many crews to leave whaling for gold mining.
-During the American Civil War (1861 to 1865) many Northern-based whaling ships were destroyed by the Confederacy.
-Finally when the use of petroleum was discovered in Pennsylvania, whaling was officially a dying industry.
-By the end of the 19th century, kerosene and electricity were preferred for lighting; and by 1925, whaling ships were almost entirely obsolete.
+The decades of whaling in Maui slaughtered sperm and right whales numbering in the thousands.
+However, other factors further hastened the decline of whaling in Lahaina.
+The 1849 California Gold Rush motivated many crews to leave whaling for gold mining.
+During the American Civil War many Northern-based whaling ships were destroyed by the Confederacy.
+Finally the whaling industry saw its final demise when petroleum replaced whale oil as a fuel in the 1870s.
+By 1925, whaling ships were almost entirely obsolete.